-For a complete list of planning databases that the library subscribes to, click on the databases tab located at the top of the library catalogue.
+For a complete list of planning databases the Library subscribes to, click on the databases tab located under the 'Search the Library Collection' box on the Library homepage.
+Then select: Natural and Built Environment > Planning.

 Google Scholar searches only within academic or scholarly sites, rather than the whole internet.
 By accessing Google Scholar from within the library website, you will be able to link directly to articles that the library has access to by clicking on the Full-text at UniSA link.